 One of the hardest things to do is correctly price your products.
-Many will feel a twinge of guilt and fear when it comes to correctly pricing their wares.
+Many will feel a twinge of guilt and fear when it comes to correctly price their wares.
 I know a lot of people just wing it (I did!) for a long time.
-Or they’ll look at their competitors and try to find a median (I did!).
+Or they'll look at their competitors and try to find a median (I did!).

 Obviously, these are not effective pricing strategies.
 So what kind of pricing strategy can work for your business?

 Here are some tips on what you need to consider when pricing your products:

 Okay yes, easy enough to figure that one out.
 But how much is that fabric really costing you per shirt?
 Would it be cheaper for you, in the long run, to bite the bullet and buy in bulk?
 (As long as you're certain you can use it.
 Bulk materials don't do anyone any good if they sit there and collect dust) Bulk/wholesale purchasing is where the most cost-effective purchasing happens.
 Avoid retail costs at all..um…cost.
 It may be cheaper now to pay $1.99 for a pound of sugar for your scrubs, but if you use 4oz of it for 1 jar, that bag will only get your ~4 scrubs.
 The moral of the story is that you're going to need to buy more, and quickly if you want to make more than 4 scrubs.
 Look into what's more cost-effective for your business.

 2. Packaging costs